Frequently Asked Questions

 This depends.
-The two most important aspects to protocol submission are ensuring they are submitted by the 1st of each month in order for the document to be reviewed within that month and to ensure an EHS Risk Assessment Document has been satisfactory completed.
+The two most important aspects to protocol submission are ensuring they are submitted by the 1st of each month in order for the document to be reviewed within that month and to ensure an IBC Registration Form has been satisfactory completed.
 The IBC Administrator can help in this process.

 Why is my protocol going to the IBC if it's exempt from the NIH Guidelines?

-The IBC does not review protocols that are exempt or that do not qualify as described in the NIH Guidelines with regards to recombinant DNA.
+Sometimes it is necessary for protocols to be reviewed by the IBC, because it is the IBC's rtesponsibiolity to ensure that the project is indeed exampt from the NIH Guidelines with regards to recombinant DNA.
 We will review your protocol if it involves etiological agents, select agent or toxins.
 If you feel your protocol does not require IBC approval, please specify this and most importantly, the specific reason as to why.

 I'm doing only bench-top research, how do I submit to the IBC?

-Completing an EHS Risk Assessment Document and submitting this to firstname.lastname@example.org will ensure your research is properly reviewed.
+Completing an IBC Registration Form and submitting this to email@example.com (you should also include the email address firstname.lastname@example.org) as this will ensure your research is properly reviewed.